MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 ---

 # Business unit (BU) data separation and Role-based access control (Public preview)
-Business unit (BU) data separation and Role-based access control (RBAC) allow administrators to regulate access to customer profiles, segments, and measures based on business units.
+Business unit data separation and Role-based access control (RBAC) allow administrators to regulate access to customer profiles, segments, and measures based on business units.

 ## Prerequisites
-* Business units and associated teams are defined in Dataverse -> [guide to setting up BUs in Dataverse.](https://learn.microsoft.com/en-us/power-platform/admin/create-edit-business-units)
+* Business units and associated teams are defined in Dataverse -> [guide to setting up business units in Dataverse.](https://learn.microsoft.com/en-us/power-platform/admin/create-edit-business-units)
 * Users are assigned to appropriate business units and teams -> [guide to managing users and teams in Dataverse.](https://learn.microsoft.com/en-us/power-platform/admin/users-settings)
 * Business unit data separation is enabled by an admin in **Settings** > **System** > **Business unit data separation**.
-Notice that it is not possible to disable business unit data separation on an instance after it has been enabled.
+Notice that it is not possible to disable business unit data separation on an environment after it has been enabled.
 * All data sources that contribute to unification must have a column that holds a value that identifies the business unit for every row of data.
-* A B2C Customer Insights instance.
+* A B2C Customer Insights environment.

 ## Access controls in Customer Insights
 Data flows from upstream systems into Customer Insights, where it is processed.
-The processed data are then saved to Dataverse with ownership information for RBAC-backed activiation scenarios.
+The processed data is then saved to Dataverse with ownership information for RBAC-backed activiation scenarios.
 The following details how access is controlled along this journey.

 ### Customer profiles, activities, customer measures, intelligence, enrichments
 Access to a customer profile in Customer Insights is governed by which business unit team owns the profile and the Customer Insights role of the user.
 The *Administrator* and *Contributor* roles have access to all profiles regardless of owning business unit team.
 The *Marketing contributor* and *Viewer* roles have access only to customer profiles that belong to their business unit.

 Note that the *Marketing contributor* role has access to only Segments (*build your own*) and Measures (*build your own*) in the Customer Insights user interface.
-Click [here](https://learn.microsoft.com/en-us/dynamics365/customer-insights/permissions) for more information about user roles in Customer Insights.
+[Learn more about user roles in Customer Insights](https://learn.microsoft.com/en-us/dynamics365/customer-insights/permissions)

 > [!NOTE]
    > * The **administrator** and **contributor** roles are highly privledged and **should only be given to users that belong to the *Org/Root* business unit**.
 They have access to all data, segments, measures, etc. regardless of business unit ownership and all functionality of Customer Insights.
 These users are typically responsible for preparing the data estate, i.e., setting up data sources, business unit data separation rules, unification rules, enrichments, intelligence models etc.